 The infectious charm comes from his comical equestrian-inspired dance move, which has been aptly titled “the horse-riding dance”.
 If you’re yet to experience it and are in need of a feel-good song, check out Gangnam Style below.

 In the right light, the long exposure photographs of David Johnson might be mistaken for beautiful sea anemones or flower heads.
 The photographer was at a fireworks festival in Ottawa, Canada and fiddled with his camera settings to produce some rather unusual photos of the pyrotechnic display above his head.
 Johnson explains his process:

 The technique I used was a simple refocus during the long exposure.
 Each shot was about a second long, sometimes two.
 I’d start out of focus, and when I heard the explosion I would quickly refocus, so the little stems on these deep sea creature lookalikes would grow into a fine point.
 The shapes are quite bizarre, some of them I was pleasantly surprised with!

-Have a look at Zombie’s Super Sirs after the jump.
+Have a look at a few of Johnson’s photos after the jump.